kyma-project/kyma/components/knative-function-controller/README.md

 ## Overview

-The Knative Function controller is a Kubernetes Controller that enables Kyma to manage Function resources.
+The Knative Function controller is a Kubernetes controller that enables Kyma to manage Function resources.

 This Knative-based serverless implementation defines and handles the Function Custom Resource Definition with the help of Knative Build and Knative Serving.